-Using tobacco hurts your whole body, including your mouth.
+Using tobacco and e-cigarettes hurts your whole body, including your mouth.
 It’s one of the biggest risk factors for gum disease.1 The tell-tale signs of tobacco use include receding gums, chronic bad breath, and stained or loose teeth.
 But more serious problems, such as oral cancer, can be harder to spot.
+Vaping is no better than using tobacco.

 Don't be a statistic